danilofeijo/cypress-lab/README.md

 * ✅ [ServeRest][tool-serverest], an amazing server that simulates an e-commerce to be tested
 * ✅ [Cypress][tool-cy], to create and run E2E tests
 * ✅ [Faker][tool-faker], to generate randon data for tests
-* ✅ "Page Action" custom pattern, to organize the test structure
+* ✅ "Page Action" custom pattern, to organize test structure
-* ✅ Environment config, to run tests in multiple environment
+* ✅ [Environment config][tool-envConfig] to run tests in multiple environment

 ### Code quality
 * ✅ [Prettier][tool-prettier] - to format the code